 The next item we see is RecursiveHooks.
 This is a special feature of the BehaviorChain that allows us to augment the recursive events have.
 We specify that we will augment the recursive behavior of running with another behavior, acceleratedie which modifies increases the speed of the running behavior, and stops the behavior after a certain number of iterations.
 Note that recursive hooks take data in via their external input port, and not their recursive port.

-Finally, we state that this behavior will indeed be rendered directly to the screen, by specifying:
+Finally, we state that this behavior will indeed be rendered directly to the screen.
+We also specify which PixelMapper we want to use.